canturan10/canturan10/README.md

 # 👋 Hello there

 I'm Oğuzcan Turan.
-I'm a new graduated computer engineer.
+I'm a Machine Learning Engineer.

 I had the opportunity to study and do an internship for 4 months in Brighton, England.
 I have successfully completed this opportunity, which is the most important beginning of my career on computer.

 In 2015, I won the Department of Computer Engineering at the University of Turkish Aeronautical Association and graduated as an Honor Student in 2020.

-At the same time, as a freelancer, I work on different topics and I enjoy supporting entrepreneurial people like me.
+I am currently working as a Machine Learning Engineer at TURK AI company.
+At the same time, I enjoy supporting entrepreneurial people like myself.

 ![GitHub visitors](https://img.shields.io/badge/dynamic/json?color=informational&label=visitor%20count&query=value&url=https%3A%2F%2Fapi.countapi.xyz%2Fhit%2Fcanturan10.canturan10%2Freadme)